rails/rails/guides/source/getting_started.md

 standout.

-Now you'll get a nice error message when saving a post without title when you attempt to do just that on the "new post form(http://localhost:3000/posts/new)":http://localhost:3000/posts/new.
+Now you'll get a nice error message when saving a post without title when you attempt to do just that on the [new post form(http://localhost:3000/posts/new)](http://localhost:3000/posts/new).

 !images/getting_started/form_with_errors.png(Form With Errors)!